Assassin (2023 film)

-Assassin is an upcoming American thriller film starring Nomzamo Mbatha, Dominic Purcell, and Bruce Willis (in his final film role).
+Assassin is a 2023 American science fiction action film starring Nomzamo Mbatha, Dominic Purcell and Bruce Willis in his final film role.
 It was directed by Jesse Atlas, in his feature film directorial debut, written by Aaron Wolfe, and is based on Atlas and Wolfe's short film Let Them Die Like Lovers.

-Assassin is set to be released by Saban Films in select theaters and VOD on March 31, 2023.
+Assassin was released by Saban Films in select theaters and VOD on March 31, 2023.

 Premise

-A private military operation led by Valmora invents futuristic microchip tech that enables the mind of an agent to inhabit the body of another person to carry out covert, deadly missions.
+A private military operation, led by Valmora, invents futuristic microchip tech that enables the mind of an agent to inhabit the body of another person to carry out covert, deadly missions.
 But when Agent Sebastian is killed during a secret mission, his wife, Alexa, must take his place in an attempt to bring the man responsible to justice.